WebOfTrustInfo/website/_pages/about.md

 ## The Team

+The 2023 Rebooting Web of Trust Board is Christopher Allen, Joe Andrieu, Erica Connell, Shigeya Suzuki, and Zaïda Rivai.
+[Read their full bios](/about/board/).

 The Rebooting Web of Trust Coordination Team is Christopher Allen, Joe Andrieu, Eric Schuh, Erica Connell, Will Abramson, Carsten Stocker, and Shannon Appelcline.

 Email the leadership team at [Leadership@WebOfTrust.info](mailto:Leadership@WebOfTrust.info).